 The principal activity of the Company is of providing software testing services.
-This is the fourth year of the operation.
-There were no significant changes in the nature of the activities of the Company during the year ended 31st March 2018.
+This is the fourth and the last year of the operation.
+The parent company has decided to close the business and operation in New Zealand.

 1. Significant accounting policies